Criminal Justice

 CJ 535.
 Seminar in Juvenile Justice.
 3 Credits.

 Variable topics addressing the administration of the juvenile justice system and juvenile justice policy.
 Course will consist of lectures, discussion, and readings.
-Repeatable to 9 credits.
-Prerequisite: Admission into Criminal Justice PhD program.
+Prerequisite: Graduate standing in Criminal Justice or consent of instructor.
 Repeatable to 9.00 credits.
+On demand.

 CJ 540.
 Seminar in Criminal Justice Policy.
 3 Credits.

 Variable topics addressing policy and policy development in the criminal justice system, including police, prosecution, courts, and corrections systems.
 Course will consist of lectures, discussion and readings.
 Repeatable to 9 credits.
-Prerequisite: Admission into Criminal Justice PhD program.
+Prerequisite: Graduate standing in Criminal Justice or consent of instructor.
 Repeatable to 9.00 credits.
+On demand.

 CJ 545.
 Seminar in Rural Justice Issues.
 3 Credits.

 Variable topics addressing issues in the administration of policing, prosecution, courts, and corrections in rural areas, course will consist of lectures, discussion and readings.
 Repeatable to 9 credits.
-Prerequisite: Admission into Criminal Justice PhD program.
+Prerequisite: Graduate standing in Criminal Justice or consent of instructor.
 Repeatable to 9.00 credits.
+On demand.

 CJ 555.
 Seminar in Tribal Justice Systems.
 3 Credits.

 Variable topics addressing the administration of criminal justice in Indian territory.
 Course will consist of lectures, discussion and readings.
-Repeatable to 9 credits.
-Prerequisites: Admission into Criminal Justice PhD program and IS 420.
+Prerequisite: Graduate standing in Criminal Justice or consent of instructor.
 Repeatable to 9.00 credits.
+On demand.

 CJ 565.
 Victimology.
 3 Credits.

 This course provides an analysis of the literature and research concerning criminal victimization.
 Attention will be directed toward current trends concerning the victim in the American criminal justice system with particular emphasis on measuring victimization, the impact of victimization and victim's rights and compensation initiatives.
-Prerequisite: Admission into Criminal Justice PhD.
+Prerequisite: Graduate standing in Criminal Justice or consent of instructor.
+On demand.

 CJ 594.
 Practicum: Research.
 1-6 Credits.

 This course is intended to place advanced students in criminal justice agencies as research analysts.
 Students will be under the supervision of a program faculty member and are expected to carry out research at the direction of an agency director or designee.
-Prerequisites: CJ 621 and consent of instructor.
+Prerequisite: Consent of instructor.
 S/U grading.

 CJ 597.
 Administrative Internship.
 1-6 Credits.